We are clearly aware that some cancers are indeed hereditary. We have just been speaking about

 and BRCA2 markers, only account for 3% to 5% of breast cancer.
 Even if you do have those genes,

-it doesn’t necessitate the development of breast cancer.
-The most common cancer of all is colon cancer.
+it doesn’t necessitate the development of breast cancer and only 4% of colon cancers are hereditary.

 that a lot of people are consuming, and preservatives and such that people are consuming, and gut biota

 in general may be less healthy than it should be.
 Perhaps these sporadic mutations that arise

 during our life are a result more of that than they are so of an environment than they are actually heredity.